 ‘The global, cultural and theological Bible: uncovering a history’, Honest History, 12 June 2018

-Douglas Hynd reviews The Bible in Australian History: A Cultural History by Meredith Lake
+Douglas Hynd reviews The Bible in Australia: A Cultural History by Meredith Lake

 You might think a history of the Bible in Australian culture wasn’t a topic that would generate media attention.
 How wrong could you be?

 Meredith Lake’s recently published historical exploration of the impact of the Bible on Australian culture is attracting interviews on radio, events in inner city bookshops well outside the Bible belt, and enthusiastic reviews in the weekend papers.
 Andrew West on Radio National, Michael McGirr in Fairfax, Andrew West again with an audience at Gleebooks offer but a sample of the response.

 Koby Abberton emerges like a shark onto the sand at Maroubra Beach.
 Tattooed from shoulder to shoulder, his body bears letters like teeth: “My brother’s keeper”.
 The phrase proclaims Abberton’s fierce loyalty to the Bra Boys, the infamous surfer tribe he leads.
 It defines the us-and-them mentality he and his Maroubra crew have forged in confrontation with “outsiders” and in defiance of the police.

 “My brother’s keeper” comes from the Bible.
 In the book of Genesis, Chapter four, Cain attempts to dodge responsibility for his murdered sibling Abel by asking God “Am I my brother’s keeper?”
 The question sums up Cain’s murderous disregard for his brother’s life.
 The Bra Boys have turned the old meaning of the phrase upside down (p.
 1).